Telemedicine and Rural Mental Health Services

 Tips for Implementing Telemental Health in Your Practice

 Telemental health is becoming a patient driven business with a large consumer demand, but in order to expand your client’s access to mental health care with telemental health it’s important to first consider:

 - Reimbursement - Address the biggest hurdle first to ensure your practice, and your clients, meet reimbursement criteria.

-- Staff support - A crucial barrier to overcome in telemedicine adoption is support from the staff utilizing it.
+- Staff support - A crucial barrier to overcome in telehealth adoption is support from the staff utilizing it.

 - Adequate space and staffing - A room with space, privacy and few distractions is necessary.
 A telepresenter will remain accessible to manage the equipment, identify the patient and start the appointment.

 - Best practices - Review the latest research, understand state laws and regulations, and follow best practices to develop appropriate protocol.

 - Including quality improvement - Survey staff and clients on their likes, concerns, and suggestions for improvement.

 - Your backup plan - Training is key to reducing feeling helpless while providing remote therapy.
 Have a backup plan and ensure staff are ready to act in the event of a technological, or behavioral, crisis in order to maintain safety.